falcontologist/cu-cspb2270-2025-final_project/README.md

 # Causal Constructicon and Annotation System

-A semi-automated annotation system for high-precision extraction and graph generation of causal relationships using Construction Grammar patterns.
+A semi-automated annotation system for high-precision extraction and graph generation of causal relationships using form-meaning pairings.

 ## What is the Causal Constructicon?

 Based on the theory of Construction Grammar, a **Constructicon** is a comprehensive lexicon of constructions that a speaker learns, remembers, and uses to generate and understand language.
-Every construction in this inventory is a conventionally learned pairing of a linguistic **form** and an associated **meaning**.
+Every construction in this inventory is a conventionally learned pairing of a surface **form** and an associated **meaning**.
 In this case, we are focusing on the set of constructions that relate **causes** and **effects** in natural language.

 ## What is the Annotation System?